Skip to content

 But I was cut out for it, I just needed to know when to say “yes,” and when to say “no, thank you.”

 It became clear that I needed to stop saying yes to every inquiry and instead find the clients best suited for my business.
-If you’re feeling overworked, overwhelmed, and over your business, it might be time to say goodbye to the wrong clients and start attracting more of the right ones that actually match your ideal client profile, or buyer personas.
+If you’re feeling overworked, overwhelmed, and over your business, it might be time to say goodbye to the wrong clients and start attracting more of the right ones that actually match your ideal client profile or ideal personas.
 Before we do that, let me explain what an ideal client is and why identifying them is essential.

 Jump to: